A Color-Managed Linux Workflow

 Begin by turning off any existing monitor profile:

 Then set your monitor’s controls to the factory defaults.
 For me, that means brightness and contrast at 75, and red, green, and blue at 100.
 This seemed too bright so I turned the colors down to 75.
 On the U2410, the defaults are all 50.
 With an LCD monitor, you will probably not adjust the contrast any further.
+Finally, adjust your computer’s power managment policy to keep the monitor from shutting down.

 After calibrating and positioning the measurement device, one gets the following, along with some measurements: